Google Says Almost All CPUs Since 1995 Vulnerable To 'Meltdown' And 'Spectre' Flaws - Slashdot

 Don't have to go back that far.
 Bonnelle and Saltflat (first and second generation) Atoms are strictly in-order.
 No speculative execution.
 Just move your server loads to clusters of 2nd generation eeepc's!

-Vulnerability comes down to race condition (Score:2)
+Vulnerability comes down to race condition (Score:3)

 Google says no such thing (Score:2)